Ten years ago, a tattoo shop I went to subscribed my email address to their email newsletter.

 I should have unsubscribed after receiving the first few, but I kept forgetting.
 I’d just scroll through an email quickly and delete it.

-And I’m glad that was my routine, because today I have a copywriting lesson to share that I took directly from a mistake they made in an email they sent last week.
+And I’m glad that was my routine, because today I have a copywriting lesson to share that I took directly from a mistake they made in an email they sent me.

 What was the email marketing mistake?